-The 2022 Nissan Pathfinder will be able to catch the eye of customers who want spacious, rugged, and modern SUVs.
-As a three-row model, it has a nice amount of space in its cabin.
-It can accommodate seven or eight passengers, and everyone can stay entertained thanks to the advanced infotainment system.
+The 2022 Nissan Pathfinder will catch the eye of customers who want roomy, rugged, and modern SUVs.
+As a three-row model, it has a good amount of space in its cabin.
+It can accommodate seven to eight passengers, and everyone can stay entertained thanks to the advanced infotainment system.

-The V6 engine provides 284 horsepower and 259 pound-feet of torque, and the nine-speed automatic transmission is responsive.
-All-wheel drive is optional on all four trims.
-If all-wheel drive is selected, then the Pathfinder would come with seven drive modes, including Sand and Mud/Rut modes.
+The Pathfinder's V6 engine produces 284 horsepower and 259 pound-feet of torque.
+The responsive nine-speed automatic transmission comes standard, and all trims have the option for all-wheel drive.
+Choosing all-wheel drive grants access to seven different drive modes, including Sand and Mud/Rut modes.

 For 2022, Nissan gave the Pathfinder a pretty significant makeover.
 There actually wasn't even a 2021 Pathfinder.
 When compared with the 2020 version, the new one is considerably more modern.
 Its angular nature up front is sleek and aggressive, and overall, the new model looks taller and more muscular than its predecessor.